COPD Treatments: Improving Your Quality of Life

 - Improve the quality of life for anyone, with or without COPD

 No matter how serious or mild your COPD, stopping smoking provides benefit.
 Do you need help quitting?
-Ask your doctor about nicotine replacement products and other medications which aid smoking cessation, as well as support groups, or other techniques.
+Ask your doctor about nicotine replacement products and other medications which aid smoking cessation, as well as support groups and other techniques.

 COPD Treatment: Other Lifestyle Changes